toptal/chewy/README.md

 #### `:urgent`

-Next strategy is convenient if you are going to update documents in index one-by-one.
+The following strategy is convenient if you are going to update documents in your index one by one.

 ```ruby
 Chewy.strategy(:urgent) do